Coping with a divorce after having been married or together for more than 25 years

 “How could this have happened?”
 “What have I missed?”
 These kinds of questions are common.

 You may feel crushed beyond belief, desperately trying to make sense of it all.
-Your soon-to-be ex is unlikely to be any help, and will probably be reluctant to hang on to the past (as they may see it).
-That rejection no doubt feels like a physical pain.
+Your soon-to-be-ex is unlikely to be any help, and will probably be reluctant to hang on to the past (as they may see it).
+That rejection no doubt feels like physical pain.

 Dealing with friends and family

 You’ll find that some friends just disappear altogether.
 After all, you were a couple and part of their circle as such.
 But they may not have the wish, capacity, patience or know-how to support and reintegrate a singleton, not least one who appears to have fallen apart.

 You do need the support of friends, though, who’ll love you regardless of how and when you show up.

 - Ask for what you need

 – friends and family can’t read your mind.